 - Suppliers are expected to conduct their business in a safe and sustainable manner, consistent with all applicable laws and regulations.
 These laws include, but are not limited to:

 - Suppliers must focus on reducing the overall environmental impact of their activities and related carbon footprint, landfill waste, and water usage.
 Suppliers should aim for a 1% year-over-year reduction in absolute greenhouse gas emissions.

 - Achieve ISO14001 certification or meet the requirements of such.

 - Suppliers are expected to give back to the communities in which they operate and to be positive community partners.

 - Suppliers are expected to support sourcing to capable, competitive, diverse “minority or women-owned business” sub-suppliers.
 We also recognize that sourcing locally within communities, where possible, helps create stronger communities.

 - ITW expects suppliers to comply with all applicable laws and regulations around the globe, including those pertaining to human rights, as well as environmental, health and safety laws that protect the well-being of employees and laws against slavery, human trafficking and child labor.

-- It is incumbent on suppliers to perform your own business risk assessments in order to anticipate and mitigate business risk.
-Minimally, a proactive review of the following risk issues is recommended:
+- It is incumbent on suppliers to perform their own business risk assessments to anticipate and mitigate business risk.
+At a minimum, suppliers should conduct a proactive review of the following risks: